 The HDL Optimized QPSK Receiver with Captured Data example provides a hardware-friendly solution that performs baseband processing to handle a time-varying frequency offset and a time-varying symbol delay.
 Specifically, this example provides an HDL-optimized reference design of a practical digital receiver to mitigate the above-mentioned impairments, and includes coarse frequency compensation, PLL-based fine frequency compensation, timing recovery with fixed-rate resampling, bit stuffing/skipping, frame synchronization, and phase ambiguity resolution.

-Streaming: The HDL optimized QPSK receiver processes data in a streaming fashion.
-For this, frame-based signals are converted to sample-based signals.
-The output of the HDL optimized receiver is then buffered and passed to the text message decoder.
+Streaming Input and Output: The HDL optimized QPSK receiver processes data one sample at a time.
+The captured real-world signal is streamed into the receiver front-end.
+The streaming output of the HDL optimized receiver is buffered and passed to the text message decoder.

-HDL-optimized architecture: Several blocks have been redesigned using hardware-efficient algorithms and architectures.
+HDL optimized architecture: Several blocks have been redesigned to use hardware efficient algorithms and architectures.

 The top-level structure of the QPSK receiver model is shown in the following figure.
 The HDLRx subsystem has been optimized for HDL code generation.